ravihackworks/Kubernetes-Certified-Administrator/questions_30_Dec_2021.md

 ## Disclaimer
-  These are the questions based on my experience.
-I don't take any guarantee that these questions would come in you exam as well :)
+  These are the questions based on the experience.
+There is no guarantee that these questions would come in you exam as well :)
-  But I strongly recommend that you must do hands-on for these questions before sitting in your CKA exam.
+  But It is strongly recommended that you must do hands-on for these questions before sitting in your CKA exam.

 ## Question : 1